arya46/VQA-Flask-App/README.md

 ## Introduction
 A simple Flask app to generate answer given an image and a natural language question about the image.
+The app uses a deep learning model, trained with Tensorflow, behind the scenes.

 ## Demo
 Link - https://youtu.be/pah91J4MnzI